nerwuuus/sql-employee-time-db/documents/data_catalog.md

-# Data Catalog for the Gold Layer
+# Data Catalog - Gold Layer

 ## Overview
 The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
 It consists of **dimension tables** and **fact tables** for specific business metrics.